JMousqueton/CTI-MSTeams-Bot/README.md

 TITB doesn't need any server, it works as a GitHub-Action : see the [fetchCTI.yml](.github/workflows/fetchCTI.yml) file.

+I've externalized the Feed Links from the source code in a file called [Feed.csv](Feed.csv)

 I've decided to remove the TelegramBot because it was not relevant for my needs.

 ## Installation

 Install all the modules in ```requirements.txt```
 ```
 pip3 install -r requirements.txt